House H is a private residence and not open to the public.

 Under Japanese minimalism, there is more understanding of the role that space rather than things play in residential areas.
 When it comes to personal spaces, the Japanese seem to place more currency on space.
 They are not too excited about things.
 That’s precisely why House H is unique.

 The fact that Fujimoto created this piece seems to offer further proof of the growing popularity of minimalism.
-That’s because Zen Buddhism continues to influence the Japanese while instilling in them the desire for simplicity.
+That’s because Zen Buddhism5 continues to influence the Japanese while instilling in them the desire for simplicity.

 Conclusion